-Another plus point of homemade digestive biscuits is that you know very well what exactly you are using and can increase or decrease the quantity of certain ingredients ( of course not all ).
+Another plus point of homemade digestive biscuits is that you know very well what exactly you are using and can adjust the quantity of certain ingredients (of course not all).

-Like I also added little bit of oil along with butter.
+The ingredients used in these digestive biscuits are fairly simple.
+These include wheat flour, oatmeal, baking powder, brown sugar, oil and some seeds like sesame seeds and poppy seeds.
+I have also added a little bit of oil along with butter.
 I have seen that butter and oil, when used in combination, results great.

 No doubt, the result was good.